-16a.
-A sample unit with any drain hole closed shall be mounted in its normal operating position, at least 6 inches from the wall, in a box measuring 3 feet in all directions, containing 10 pounds of fine powdered cement in accordance with ASTM Specification C9-38.
-At intervals of 15 minutes, this dust shall be agitated by compressed air or fan blower by projecting blasts of air for a 2-second period in a downward direction into the dust in such a way that the dust is completely and uniformly diffused throughout the entire cube. is then allowed to settle.
+12a.
+That part of a sample unit which in service is located outside the car shall, with any drain holes closed, be mounted in its normal operating position, at least 6 inches from the wall, in a box measuring 3 feet in all directions, containing 10 pounds of fine powdered cement in accordance with ASTM Specification C9-38.
+At intervals of 15 minutes, this dust shall be agitated by compressed air or fan blower by projecting blasts of air for a 2-second period in a downward direction into the dust in such a way that the dust is completely and uniformly diffused throughout the entire cube.
+The dust is then allowed to settle.
 This test shall be continued for 5 hours.

-16b.
+12b.
 After the dust test, the exterior surface shall be cleaned, and if the maximum candlepower is within 10 percent of the maximum as compared with the condition after the unit is cleaned inside and out, it shall be considered adequately dust tight.